Retainage Laws State Guides Educational Only

 • Relying on habit instead of verifying project-specific requirements

-How PayAppPro fits into this topic
+How PayAppPro fits into retainage workflows

 PayAppPro is built around cleaner AIA-style billing workflows.
 That matters because retainage errors are often less about bad intent and more about messy presentation, inconsistent math, and spreadsheet sprawl.
 When the underlying pay app is easier to read, it is easier for reviewers to approve and easier for your team to defend.